 The region has a number of attractive study options available to international students.
 The largest institution in the region, the University of Newcastle (UoN), has over 35,000 students from 100 countries.
 UoN is consistently ranked within Australia’s top 10 universities and has 15 subjects ranked in the world’s top 200.

 TAFE NSW Hunter and Central Coast teach more than 64,000 students enrolled across a wide range of industry areas.

 Some of the world’s largest natural resources companies have operations in the Hunter Valley and UoN has strong pathways for engineering students to enter the local industry.

-The region is a popular study destination with international students and there are a variety of study options available.
 The University of New England (UNE) is located in the picturesque city of Armidale and boasts an excellent international reputation in teaching and research.
-Students rate their experience highly because of their small classes and interaction with teaching staff.
 UNE is the only Australian public university awarded the maximum 5 stars for Overall Experience 13 years in a row.

 Study NSW is a dedicated team within the NSW Government responsible for supporting and enhancing the experience of international students across the state.
 The site is is available in nine languages and acts as a resource to support international students during their time studying, living and working in NSW.

 Subscribe to International Student News updates from Study NSW or follow on Facebook, Instagram, Twitter and YouTube.